-Stranded animals have been admitted to the National Aquarium Animal Rescue Program for a variety of reasons.
+Stranded animals have been admitted to National Aquarium Animal Rescue for a variety of reasons.
 Many patients are sick or injured as a result of human activities, like boat strikes, fishing gear entanglement, plastic ingestion, and water pollution.
 Others have been affected by natural causes such as weather, water temperature, malnourishment, and exhaustion.

 Stranding is frequently an animal's last effort at survival, but we can help decrease the number of animals that strand from human-related causes.